Determining the normal subgroups of the automorphism groups of ultrahomogeneous structures via stabilisers: The semigeneric tournament

-We first define the semigeneric tournament and prove some basic facts about it.
-(The earliest reference we could find for this structure is \cite{Che87}, where amalgamation is proved, and \Cref{l: sg induced equiv rel} is adapted from \cite{JLNW14}.)
+We first define the semigeneric tournament $\mb{S}$ and prove some basic facts about it.
+(The earliest reference we could find for this structure is \cite{Che87}, where amalgamation is proved, and Lemma \ref{l: sg induced equiv rel} is adapted from \cite{JLNW14}.
+See also \cite{JLNW14}, \cite{Jah22}, \cite{HJKS25} for other properties of $\mb{S}$: its coprecompact Ramsey expansion, unique ergodicity and EPPA.)

 \begin{notn} Let $A$ be an oriented graph, and let $u, v \in A$ with $u \sim v$.
 We define:

 We will also use the above notation to define edge orientations in the natural fashion (for example, specifying $\di{uv} = 1$ means that we define $u \ra v$). \end{notn}